sofaking/sofaking.github.io/_posts/2015-08-25-run-android-device-admin-settings-via-adb.md

 ### Bonus track

-The whole Ruby module I'm using to do that:
+Ruby module I'm using to do that from tests:
 {% highlight ruby %}
 module Device
   def deactivate_device_administrator(app_name)